Sell Roosevelt Dime & Value Information

 Since the Roosevelt dime has been made in large quantities, it is not usually highly sought after by collectors, although some coins are considered valuable due to minting errors.
 The most collectable Roosevelt dimes are from 1982 and 1983 and were minted in Philadelphia or Denver.
 These coins must be in pristine condition to be considered of value.
 Other valuable dimes were minted without the “S” mark from the San Francisco mint.
 They were produced in 1970, 1975, and 1983 and released in proof condition.
 Other coins to watch for include 1982 dimes that were minted without the “P” mark.

 Since the coin was minted, the design has changed very little.
 The only minor changes were changes made to the president’s hair and the location of the mint mark.
 In 2003, it was proposed that dying President Ronald Reagan’s face replace Roosevelt’s on the coin, but Mark Souder, the Indian state representative who originally proposed the switch, was met with much opposition.
 Even the president’s wife, former First Lady Nancy Reagan, opposed the idea because she felt like her husband would not have wanted it.
 After Ronald Reagan died in 2004, support to make the change started to decrease.
 As of 2021, the coin’s design remains the same as it has been since the 1960s.

 Franklin D. Roosevelt, the 32nd President of the United States, is displayed on the coin’s obverse.

 A single silver dime is worth $1.55.
 The current value of all pictured dimes is $92.86

 Roosevelt Dime Rim Close-Up

-Identify faked Roosevelt dimes looking at the coin’s rim.
+Identify fake Roosevelt dimes by looking at the coin’s rim.

 What’s wrong with this photo?

-Send us an email to receive a little free gift if you know what’s wrong.
+Send us an email to receive a little free gift if you can tell us what’s wrong.